daniielf/handy-ionic-services/README.md

 # handy-ionic-services
 Ionic 3 handy simple services for common use

-Any of this Services must be include to Node Modules before running the project
+Any of this Services must be include to AppModules before running the project